tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 `IncludeOptional sites-enabled/*.conf`

 **Save and exit.** From now on, any configuration files found in the *sites-enabled* directory will be loaded when Apache starts.
-Let’s add a configuration file for our domain (remember to replace *your\_domain* with your domain name):
+Let's add a configuration file for our domain (remember to replace *your\_domain* with your domain name):

 `sudo nano /etc/httpd/sites-available/your_domain.conf`